ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

-When a client using a proxy wants to migrate to the preferred address of the target server, it needs to create a new CONNECT request to the proxy (using the method defined in {{CONNECT-UDP}}) targeting the preferred address of the target.
+When a client using a proxy wants to migrate to the preferred address of the target server, it needs to create a new CONNECT request to the proxy (using the method defined in {{CONNECT-UDP}}) and using the preferred IP address of the target as the host to which to connect.
 This is the behavior clients using a proxy will have regardless of using the QUIC-aware mechanisms defined in this document.
 From the proxy's perspective, the migrating request is separate from the original request.